Brephlas/spotify-party-queue/README.md

 # Planned features
 - Configurable list of playlists that should be listed
 - Configurable scope for authentication token / hide tracks or playlists completely
-- Get all saved songs (currently limited to 50)

 # Prerequisites
 - Python3